tony-aw/tinycodet/README.md

-Even though this is a relatively small R package, I do understand you may not want to go through all the articles and help files of `tinyoperations` without knowing if the R package is even worthy of your time.
+Although this is a relatively small R package, I do understand you may not want to go through all the articles and help files of `tinyoperations` without knowing if the R package is even worthy of your time.
 I therefore invite you to take a look at the [Get Started](https://tony-aw.github.io/tinyoperations/articles/tinyoperations.html)